 The takeaway

 If you want affordable cloud-based accounting with inventory tracking and expansive collaboration opportunities, Xero is your software.
-Sure, Xero could use a few improvements—a better mobile app, for one, and expense tracking for its cheaper plans—but with those features at that price, you’ll be hard-pressed to do better than Xero.
+Sure, Xero could use a few improvements—most notably, expense tracking for its cheaper plans—but with those features at that price, you’ll be hard-pressed to do better than Xero.

 Want to compare more accounting software providers before you make the final call?
 Read our piece comparing QuickBooks and Wave for two more accounting software options.